 PNO’s mission is to ensure the successful return of men and women from the Federal Bureau of Prisons.
-Our priority has been those who are to be release ahead of their original sentence date because of:
+Our first priority was to serve individuals who were released ahead of their original sentence date because of:

 (1) a grant of Presidential clemency or sentence commutation; and

 (2) a “Drugs Minus Two” sentence modification.

-Generally, PNO assists individuals returning only to certain geographical areas: Virginia, DC, Maryland, northern Illinois (Chicago) and eastern Pennsylvania (Philadelphia).
+PNO initially assisted individuals returning to certain geographical areas: Virginia, DC, Maryland, northern Illinois (Chicago) and eastern Pennsylvania (Philadelphia).
 In practice, PNO developed a capacity to assist individuals returning to other locations, particularly when we identified special needs and as we connected with local resources.
 PNO is currently revising its strategy for accepting clients based on the geographical location to which they return.

 During the period in advance of release from the BOP, PNO’s Reentry Consultants advise on steps to take to obtain identification and make every effort to connect each individual with supporting family, social and community members in the location in which the individual expects to be living.
 The Reentry Consultant will introduce the individual to agencies and organizations which provide services to meet needs and address specific problems build on strengths and assets.
 The Reentry Consultant will help build a support network in his or her future community.
 Importantly, the Reentry Consultant establishes a level of trust which increases as the Reentry Consultant continues to support the individual as he or she leaves the BOP, enters a contract halfway house, moves to home confinement, and then transfers to the supervision of federal probation.

 Project New Opportunity is a team effort, a partnership among individuals, agencies and organizations committed to the successful return of previously incarcerated individuals.
 Project New Opportunity and the arrangements that it facilitates supplement the reentry programming and assistance provided by the Bureau of Prison (BOP) staff or BOP’s risk assessment and assignment processes including assignments to half way houses.
-PNO collaborates with Federal Probation Officers, Reentry Courts and local and state reentry coordinators dedicated to assisting individuals who have been incarcerated.
+Whenever possible, PNO collaborates with Federal Probation Officers, Reentry Courts and local and state reentry coordinators dedicated to assisting individuals who have been incarcerated.

 PNO REPORTS AND FACT SHEETS